rbewoor/WineReviewsGraphing/README.md

 # WineReviewsGraphing
-Application to extract knowledge from unstructured data and allow user querying of a graph database using GUI.
+Application to extract knowledge from unstructured data, graph into a Neo4j database, and allow user querying via a GUI.
 The application can be run either directly on host or as a docker.
 If running as a docker there are also two ways, both require execution of a bash script - one version uses docker run commands and the other uses docker-compose commands.